 Photo above: Another 1960s bootleg record of Judy’s prerecordings.
 This one was cleverly made to look like an MGM Records release when, in fact, it wasn’t.

 March 11, 1952: This photo (above left) was taken of Judy with two men during her post-Palace vacation in West Palm Beach, Florida with Sid Luft.
-Judy took part in the Annual Society Baseball Game at the Poinciana Field in Palm Beach, Florida, along with fellow star Peter Lawford and Connie Mack and Jimmy Dykes from the major leagues.
+Judy took part in the Annual Society Baseball Game at the Poinciana Field in Palm Beach, Florida, along with fellow star Peter Lawford plus Connie Mack and Jimmy Dykes from the major leagues.
 Also included is a publication of the recent photo of Judy and Sid at the Polo Fields.

 March 11, 1954: The second day of filming the “Lose That Long Face” number for A Star Is Born.
 Time started: 10:00 a.m..; finished: 6:00 p.m.